ojunnar1/Data-Science-Projects/Salary Prediction Project/Salary Prediction Description readme.md

 ## 4) Data Visualization
 ### This process involves visualizing data and to understand the relation between each feature and the target variable i.e. salary.

+## 5) Machine Learning model to predict salaries based on job types
+### We are using Mean Square Error for evaluating the machine learning models.
+Deployed linear regression, random forest regressor, gradient boosting regressor and observed that random forest regressor provides the minimum mean square error i.e.  368.58.
+Thus, for this situation random forest regressor is the suitable model.
+A bar graph depicting feature importances is plotted after deploying the model and from the bar graph we  conclude that the top three features which play a important role in predicting salaries are years of experience, job type and miles from metropolis.